 Please include:

-• A two-page CV that includes contact details for two referees.
+• A comprehensive CV that includes contact details for two current referees.

 Preferential consideration will be given to Aboriginal and Torres Strait Islander applicants who meet the expected qualifications and experience.